FardeenCODEIIEST/Algorithm-Visualiser-basic/README.md

-# algorithms_visualiser
+# Algorithm Visualiser App in Flutter

-A new Flutter project.
+A basic flutter app that displays basic searching and sorting algorithms.

 ## Getting Started